StefanoBelli/xxtelebot/README.md

 If telegram API reports error, *TelegramException* gets thrown.
 So you may want to use try-catch blocks

+### Signal handling
+What we would like to have, when SIGINT (^C sequence) is sent to the program is to exit loop and follow cleanup operations.
+In this case, we cannot do this.
+Assuming to use a control variable, this control variable gets successfully changed when asynchronus signal is received, BUT, loop exits at the next iteration, not immediatly.
+Not our expected behaviour.
+Let the program die, the operating system will free previously allocated memory.
+(CURL resources)

 ### Example
 A simple echo-back bot (long poll)